iina/iina/README.md

 **Please ask for permission from the author before starting working on a pull request** to make sure that there's not someone else working on the same feature.

 Any feedback/contribution is appreciated!

+**Translation**

+Please check [Translation Status](https://github.com/lhc70000/iina/wiki/Translation-Status) first.
+If a language is labeled as "Need help", then please feel free to [update](https://github.com/lhc70000/iina/wiki/Translation#update-translations) the translation.
+If it doesn't contain your language, it will be awesome to [submit a new translation](https://github.com/lhc70000/iina/wiki/Translation).
+Please contact the author ([@lhc70000](https://github.com/lhc70000)) if you don't know how to submit translations using GitHub.